audrius-paskevicius/go-shdlc/README.md

 [![GoDoc](https://godoc.org/github.com/lvdlvd/go-hdlc?status.svg)](https://godoc.org/github.com/lvdlvd/go-hdlc)

-Package hdlc implements HDLC-like framing of packets on bytestreams.
+Package shdlc implements HDLC-like framing of packets on bytestreams used by Sensirion.

 The C directory contains 2 C functions to do the same.